YAML Input

 Frequently Asked Questions

 Yes.
-All parsing happens in your browser using JavaScript.
-No data is sent to any server.
-You can verify this in your browser's Network tab.
+All parsing happens entirely in your browser using JavaScript.
+No data is sent to any server — you can verify this in your browser's Network tab.
+Safe for Kubernetes manifests, tokens, and production config.

 What is the difference between parsing and formatting YAML?

 Parsing reads the YAML text and converts it into structured data (shown as JSON here).
 Formatting re-indents and normalizes the YAML text without changing the data.
-Use the YAML Formatter to reformat.
+Use the YAML Formatter to reformat, or the YAML Validator to check syntax.

-Why are some values in quotes in YAML but not in the JSON output?
+Why do some YAML values change type in the JSON output?

-Basic key-value pairs, nested objects, lists, and scalar types (strings, numbers, booleans, null) are supported.
-Complex YAML features like anchors, aliases, and multi-document streams may not be fully parsed.
+Key-value pairs, nested objects, lists, and scalar types (strings, numbers, booleans, null) are fully supported.
+Complex features like anchors, aliases, and multi-document streams may not be fully parsed.
+For full YAML support, see the yaml.org tools.

 Can I use this to convert YAML to JSON?

-The JSON output here is a quick parse view.
-For a full conversion tool, use YAML to JSON.
+The JSON output here is a quick parse view for inspection.
+For a dedicated converter with download and copy features, use YAML to JSON.

 Related Tools